InfinitumForm/cf-geoplugin/readme.txt

 == Changelog ==

-= 7.6.9 =
+= 7.7.0 =
-* Added "only once" redirection to globl SEO redirection
-* Fixed CSV file upload and reading
-* Added Microsoft Excell CSV support
-* Fixed bugs
+* Fixed database error on the plugin activation
-* Improved code orientation

 == Upgrade Notice ==

+= 7.7.0 =
+* Fixed database error on the plugin activation

 = 7.6.9 =
 * Added "only once" redirection to globl SEO redirection